RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

 ### Preamble

-(to be written)
+The standard serves to promote long-term sustainability, high quality of services, and ethical business practices in the field of cryonics.

+The standard is open:
+* it's publicly accessible in its entirety
+* it's free to copy and use (including commercial use)
+* it's released under the permissive [MIT License](https://github.com/RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/blob/master/LICENSE)
+* everyone can contribute to its development
+* all changes to the standard are logged, and the logs are publicly [available](https://github.com/RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/commits/master)

-The first version of this standard was written by Mike Darwin, and released under the permissive [MIT License](https://github.com/RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/blob/master/LICENSE).
+The first version of this standard was written by Mike Darwin, and released under the MIT License.
 For the complete list of contributors, see [Contributors](https://github.com/RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/graphs/contributors).

 ### Feedback